-The Committee has implemented a policy for the "clawback" of any bonus or incentive compensation awarded to any executive officer, including a Named Executive Officer, whose misconduct contributed to the Company being required to restate its financial statements.
-Under the terms of the policy, the Board may require reimbursement of any bonus or incentive compensation awarded, and/or cancel unvested RSUs or deferred stock awards previously granted, to the executive officer if:
+The Committee has implemented a policy for the "clawback" of any bonus or incentive compensation awarded to any executive officer, including a Named Executive Officer, under certain circumstances.
+The Board amended the policy in January 2020 to broaden the scope of events that may trigger clawback.
+Under the terms of the revised policy, the Committee may require reimbursement of any cash, equity or equity-based award or payment made under any incentive plan to the executive officer in the event of: